Cryptographic-API-Services/cas-dotnet-sdk/README.md

 # eas-dotnet-sdk

 # Consuming Library Documentation
-This C# nuget package is dependent on our Rust layer that contains methods to run operations sequentially, on threads, and the thread pool.
+This C# nuget package is dependent on our Rust layer that contains methods to run industry standard cryptographic operations sequentially, on threads, and the thread pool.
 [eas-core-lib](https://github.com/Encryption-API-Services/eas-core-lib)